techidaily/site-win11-tips/source/_posts/enhancing-battery-life-awareness-charge-notification-tips-for-windows-11.md

  You can also set custom sounds for the full battery charge notifier.
 Click the music folder icon below the**Full Battery** bar to view a file selection window.
 Then choose a music or sound file for the alarm and click**OK** .

  The**Launch at Startup** option there is a self-explanatory setting.
-That setting[adds the app to the Windows startup](https://www.makeuseof.com/windows-add-apps-startup/) when selected.
+That setting [adds the app to the Windows startup](https://www.makeuseof.com/windows-add-apps-startup/) when selected.
 Then you won’t need to manually start the app.

  There are also alternative theme options available.
 Selecting**Dark** makes the app black.
 If you prefer a white app, click the**Light** radio button.